vian96/quadratic_equation_c/README.md

 # Quadratic equation solver

-This code allows you to solve quadratic and linear equations.
+This program allows you to solve quadratic and linear equations.

 ## Solving equations